edgexfoundry/edgex-docs/docs_src/microservices/configuration/CommonEnvironmentVariables.md

       EDGEX_SECURITY_SECRET_STORE: "false"
     ```

-!!! edgey "EdgeX 2.0"
-    For EdgeX 2.0 when running in secure mode Consul is secured,  which requires all services to have this environment variable be `true` so they can request their Consul access token from Vault.
-See the [Secure Consul](https://docs.edgexfoundry.org/2.0/security/Ch-Secure-Consul/) section for more details.

 #### EDGEX_STARTUP_DURATION

 This environment variable sets the total duration in seconds allowed for the services to complete the bootstrap start-up.
 Default is 60 seconds.